How does the adoption process work at ACI?

 Talking With a Counselor

-All adoption agencies are slightly different in their adoption processes.
+The adoption process might look a little different between adoption agencies.
 Our goal is to help you think through your options and answer your questions.
 When you talk to us, you are not committed to making an adoption plan – you don’t have to decide anything until you are ready.

 - A safe place to talk, vent, cry, and ask questions.